Research

 Human Responses to Climate Change

 The impacts of climate change are already felt in every corner of the world, and humanity is locked to even more severe and intense impacts in the near future.
 Urgent action in terms of both mitigation and adaptation is needed.
 In recognition of this pressing need, I have dedicated the past several years to exploring new research avenues focused on the issue of climate change.
-These recent projects are aimed to understand various human responses to climate change (e.g., climate change anxiety, support for climate policies, climate change denial and conspiracy theories).
+I analyze how individuals respond to climate change, focusing on the psychological processes that drive potential solutions.
+I study climate action, climate change anxiety, policy support, and climate resilience.

 Key publications